ApolloCareIO/General-Documentation/RISK.md

 ## Liquidity & Solvency Risk

 Claims volatility, pandemics or black swan events could exceed reserves.
-Apollo mitigates this via its three‑tier model (liquidity buffer, operating reserve and contingent capital)【214961381664349†L618-L637】 and by purchasing reinsurance, but there is no guarantee that reserves will be sufficient.
-In extreme cases, claims may be delayed, enrolment may be paused or contributions may be increased【214961381664349†L1575-L1603】.
+Apollo mitigates this via its three‑tier model (liquidity buffer, operating reserve and contingent capital)and by purchasing reinsurance, but there is no guarantee that reserves will be sufficient.
+In extreme cases, claims may be delayed, enrolment may be paused or contributions may be increased.

 ## Counterparty Risk